Rules

 Geolocation

 After enabling geolocation in the form options, you will be able to use location updates to trigger rules.
 Also, geolocation allows you to get the user’s location data through the variables given below.
 All variables will return as a string.
+Note that geolocation will work in the rules, but for the submission data to capture geolocation data, it must be configured in the system or domain configuration.
+This product includes GeoLite2 data created by MaxMind.

 Warning